 Product Lifecycle Management (PLM) is the process of managing the entire life cycle of a product.
-The objectives of PLM are to shorten the ‘Time To Market’ (TTM), reduce development costs, improve quality, identify new markets and limit the impact on the environment if the product is’ End-of- Life ‘(EOL).
+The objectives of PLM are to shorten the ‘Time To Market (TTM), reduce development costs, improve quality, identify new markets, and limit the environmental impact if the product is’ End-of-Life ‘(EOL).

-PLM was initiated by the American Motors Corporation (AMC) in 1985.
-The automaker was looking for a way to accelerate its competitiveness by reducing innovation and time-to-market.
+The automaker sought to accelerate its competitiveness by reducing innovation and time-to-market.
 Today, Product Lifecycle Management is applied in almost every sector.

-Every product on the market goes through four different phases: development, growth, maturity and decline.
+Every product on the market goes through four phases: development, growth, maturity, and decline.
 These stages are described by the “Product Life Cycle” (PLC).
 The duration of each phase can vary from a few weeks to many decades.
-Not all products go through all stages, because some products never reach the market.
-However, every product that reaches the market will at some point disappear (downturn).
+Not all products go through all stages because some never reach the market.
+However, every product that reaches the market will, at some point, disappear (downturn).

 What is Product Lifecycle Management Systems?

 Why use PLM?